awsdocs/amazon-sagemaker-developer-guide/doc_source/deepar.md

 ```
 {"start":"2009-11-01 00:00:00", "target": [4.3, 10.3, ...], "cat": 0}
 {"start":"2012-01-30 00:00:00", "target": [1.0, -5.0, ...], "cat": 2}
-{"start":"1999-01-30 00:00:00", "target": [2.0, 1.0], "cat": 0}
+{"start":"1999-01-30 00:00:00", "target": [2.0, 1.0], "cat": 1}
 ```

 For Parquet, you use the same three fields as columns\.
 In addition, `"start"` can be the `datetime` type\. `gzip` and `snappy` compression types are also supported\.

 For training data:
 + All time series must have the same time unit: minutes, hours, days, weeks, or months\.
 + To train an accurate model, the training set should contain a sufficient number of time series \(typically at least a few hundred\) and should cover a representative time range\.
-For example, one or more years when yearly seasonal patterns occur\.\.
+For example, one or more years when yearly seasonal patterns occur\.
 + The training file should be shuffled\.
 In other words, the time series should occur in a random order in the file\.
 + If you use the categorical feature \(`"cat"`\), all time series must have this feature\.
-It's required that you provide the largest value of \(`"cat"`\), and all values between 0 and this largest value must be present in the training data\.
+It's required that you provide the range of `"cat"` \(see [DeepAR Hyperparameters](deepar_hyperparameters.md)\), and all values in such range must be present in the training data\.

 If you specify optional test channel data, the DeepAR algorithm evaluates the trained model with different accuracy metrics\.
 The algorithm calculates the root mean square error \(RMSE\) over the test data as follows: